voschezang/coding-handbook/management/bets.md

 # Bets

 Bets are tools to *test beliefs*.
-They are light-weight versions of experiments that validate and verify hypotheses.
+They are light-weight versions of [scientific experiments](../intelligence/scientific-method.md) that validate and verify hypotheses.
 They are especially useful in complex environments where higher order effects are common.
+Also see [results](results.md).